akashgreninja/questdb.io/docs/operations/capacity-planning.md

 - QuestDB officially supports **EXT4** or any filesystem that supports [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html).
+- The ZFS file system is supported but QuestDB does not test against it yet.
 - Users **can't use NFS or a similar distributed filesystem** directly with a QuestDB database.